valderman/selda/website/pages/tutorial/ch2-destructive-operations.md

 The `update` function takes a table, a predicate, and an update function as its inputs, and returns the number of rows affected by the update.
-For each row that matches the given predicate &mdash; where the predicate returns `true` &mdash Selda applies the given update function.
+For each row that matches the given predicate &mdash; where the predicate returns `true` &mdash; Selda applies the given update function.

 Let's assume, for instance, that we're feeling sorry for anyone who hasn't got a pet, and decide to give every pet-less person a dog: